red-elf/Logger/README.md

 ## Cloning the project

-Clone the project with the following command:
+Clone project with the following command:

 ```shell
 mkdir Logger && cd Logger && \